zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

   path: /assets/posts/matt-squire/matt-squire-profile.jpeg
 ---

-There is an ever-increasing plethora of resources around MLOps and an increasing amount regarding the shift from model-centric to data-centric machine learning.
+There is an ever-increasing plethora of resources around MLOps (see end of this article) and an increasing amount regarding the shift from model-centric to data-centric machine learning.
 However, few speak about the link between data-centric machine learning and how it is driving MLOps practices today.
 In this article, I would like to make a case for data-centric MLOps, and how a shift for data science from script-driven development to pipeline-driven development is one of the best ways to set a ML team up for MLOps success.

-# MLOps is not just about deploying model
+# MLOps is not just about deploying models

-The need for MLOPs
+Often, when speaking about MLOps, developers confuse it with it being laser focused on deploying models.

 <div align="center">
   <img src="../assets/posts/data-centric-ml/mlops_tweet.png" width="700" />
 </div>

+Conversations like the above do not simply refer to deploying models.
+Machine Learning engineering tackle a broader set of challenges that encompass and span across merely wrapping up a model in a server and deploying it.

-If not exposed to real world ML systems, one can be forgiven with simplifying ML development by breaking it down into the following relatively simple processes.
+Digging deeper, one can be forgiven, if not exposed to real world ML systems, with simplifying ML development by breaking it down into the following relatively simple processes.

 <div align="center">
   <img src="../assets/posts/data-centric-ml/mlops_process_0.png" width="700" />